ernestobaezf/ltoolkit/README.md

 ## API controllers

-There is a BaseAPIResourceController which implements IAPIResourceController interface that defines the minimum and commons set of methods (index, show, store, update, destroy) to handle CRUD.
+There is a BaseAPIResourceController which implements APIResourceControllerInterface that defines the minimum and commons set of methods (index, show, store, update, destroy) to handle CRUD.
 This BaseAPIResourceController has injected a *Unit of Work* that allows to get the repositories according the requiring entity class.
-In this controller, the method index has an ICriteriaIterator as parameter, which is linked to CriteriaIterator that has as a default param, a RequestCriteria, to filter the results with a criteria [defined in l5-repository package](https://github.com/andersao/l5-repository#using-the-requestcriteria).
+In this controller, the method index has an CriteriaIteratorInterface as parameter, which is linked to CriteriaIterator that has as a default param, a RequestCriteria, to filter the results with a criteria [defined in l5-repository package](https://github.com/andersao/l5-repository#using-the-requestcriteria).
  This association can be adapted to different needs in the bindings (see **Service Provider** section).